 The website also includes information discussing how the artists have chosen materials that act as conduits to memories or ideas that often feel beyond reach.
 Additionally, the artists have worked to expose themes of isolation, identity, time, heritage, technology, corporeal realities, the natural world and human connection.

-“Something that is really important to me as an artist is to have that community of artists to bounce ideas off of and I’m really lucky to have the BFA people to talk to,” fourth-year student, Rachel Rothberg said.
+“Something that is really important to me as an artist is to have that community of artists to bounce ideas off of and I’m really lucky to have the BFA people to talk to,” fifth-year student, Rachel Rothberg said.
 “With COVID-19, I kind of felt isolated while I was painting these and in some ways I’m sure isolation was a big influence on how my work came out.
 I’m sure it would have been a lot different if COVID-19 wasn’t around.”

 Darrell Rosen, a local Bellingham artist, explained how being an artist can change one’s perspective on the world and also be therapeutic.